 Races are organized by time but if a swimmer is new and doesn't not have entry times, they may have a more random placement.
 Watch the "Swim Life" video below to learn how to read and understand a heat sheet:

 Swimmers are expected to participate in meets as a team.
 Cheering for each other is highly encouraged.
 Team tents will be set up with team gear, tattoos, stickers, water, and Otter Pops.
 Swimmers are encouraged to sit together at the team tent, cheer each other on, play games, and hang out between events.

 Gold Medal coaches stand at the team tent, behind blocks, and at the finish.
-We do not offer technique tips at swim meets.
-Gold Medal coaches encourage swimmers to be their best and stay positive.
+We do not offer technique tips at swim meets as this is not the time for "corrections" but showing off what the swimmer's have learned.
+Gold Medal coaches encourage swimmers to be their best and stay positive!

 What to Bring to a Swim Meet

 Bring something to sit on, such as a folding chair or a blanket.
 Bring a swim suit, goggles, team shirt, team cap, and towels (one for each event).
 You may want to bring games, coloring books, toys, or anything else to pass the time.
 Snacks and water!
 Bring something healthy and hydrating like fruit or watered-down Gatorade.

 Arrive at the pool at least 15 minutes before the scheduled warm-up time.
 Arriving early helps swimmers feel less stressed.
 Parents/Guardians are encouraged to cheer for their swimmers!
 Help ease anxiety by keeping it light and fun.
 Limit technique suggestions and encourage swimmers to RACE as fast as they can!!!!!